The Cult: Reunion of Death Cult, hiatus from touring and potential twelfth studio album (2023–present)

+Frontman Ian Astbury performing at the Beacon Theatre in New York City with the Cult on October 14, 2025.

 On 14 August 2023, Astbury and Duffy announced a twelve-date tour of the UK, along with a single US date in Los Angeles, under the title "Death Cult 8323".
-Whilst concentrating on the Death Cult material, the shows also covered Southern Death Cult and The Cult's first two albums, Dreamtime and Love.
+Whilst concentrating on the Death Cult material, the shows also covered Southern Death Cult and the Cult's first two albums, Dreamtime and Love.

-On 5 October 2023, The Spokesman-Review reported that The Cult were working on new material for a possible 2024 release.
-Astbury confirmed in February 2025 that new music from the band is in the works, but expressed uncertainty about releasing another studio album as The Cult: "Albums are dead, pretty much albums are finished.
+On 5 October 2023, The Spokesman-Review reported that the Cult were working on new material for a possible 2024 release.
+Astbury confirmed in February 2025 that new music from the band was in the works, but expressed uncertainty about releasing another studio album as the Cult: "Albums are dead, pretty much albums are finished.
 Albums are dead, the concept of making an album, I like the idea of making — if you have a piece of music and it's fresh, put it out."

-Ian Astbury performs at the Beacon Theatre in New York City with The Cult on October 14, 2025.
-Ian Astbury performs at the Beacon Theatre in New York City with The Cult on October 14, 2025.

-On 15 July 2025, the band announced a North American tour featuring a set performing music from Death Cult in addition to The Cult.
+On 15 July 2025, the band announced a North American tour featuring a set performing music from Death Cult in addition to the Cult.

-On 23 October 2025, The Cult announced a hiatus from touring for an "undetermined amount of time" with a focus on "writing, recording new music and exploring other projects that shall be revealed over time."
+On 23 October 2025, the Cult announced a hiatus from touring for an "undetermined amount of time" with a focus on "writing, recording new music and exploring other projects that shall be revealed over time."